Palazzo Butera, Palermo: History

 The privileged site, located at a welcome point from the port into the town, was previously the site of a large home of the Imperatore family.
-In 1692, it was acquired by Girolamo Branciforte, marchese of Martini, who commissioned a small palace or casino at the site.
+In 1692, it was acquired by Girolamo Branciforte, Marquess of Martini, who commissioned a small palace or casino at the site.
 In 1718, the son of Girolamo, Ercole Michele Branciforte e Gravina, married Caterina Branciforte e Ventimiglia, daughter of the prince of Butera and Duke of Santa Lucia, Nicolò Placido.
 This family gained the hereditary title of Prince of Butera.
 Ercole Michele commissioned designs refurbishment and enlargement of the palace from the architect Giacomo Amato.
 By 1735, the palace had acquired the roofline balustrade.
 In 1760, and the palace belonging to the Moncada and adjacent to the Butera palace was incorporated.
 This allowed for the creation of a large ballroom.

 The main entrance to the piano nobile is through marble stairs.
 The coat of arms of the Branciforte with the lion is prominently displayed.
 Much of the interior fresco decoration was completed by Gioacchino Martorana and Olivio Sozzi.
 Some of the interior decorations were designed by Ferdinando Fuga during 1728 al 1741, and the stucco and artisan construction led by Giuseppe Li Gotti.
 In 1759, a large fire destroyed a large portion of the palace, leading to a new refurbishment under the patronage of prince Ercole Branciforte.
 The architect Paolo Vivaldi was used for some of the designs.
 The refurbishment was carried on by Ercole's son, prince Salvatore Branciforti.
 Some of the fresco decorations were pursued by Olivio Sozzi, Emanuele and Elia Interguglielmi, Gioacchino and Pietro Martorana, and the quadraturista Gaspare Fumagalli.
 Francesco Alaimo completed some of the stuccowork.